Arasmahmoud/subkar/README.md

 # subkar
-- subkar A program written in Python to do broutforce attack on the target domains to get subdomains with wordlist have 10k populer subdomains word
+- subkar A program written in Python to do brute force attack on the target domains to get subdomains with wordlist have 10k popular subdomains word
 - subkar easy and strong tool